We all have aspects of our photography we’d like to improve.

 Written by acclaimed travel photographer Mitchell Kanashkevich, Transcending Travel is a photography eBook from Digital Photography School that comes with the promise to:

-Having bought it myself, given it a thorough read through and practiced some of the techniques it discusses, this is my review of the Transcending Travel eBook from Digital Photography School.
+This is my review of the Transcending Travel eBook from Digital Photography School.

 Transcending Travel eBook contents